jbobrow/OART-UT18-S21/Projects/Something Familiar/Raul/README.md

 ## Game Instructions- READ THROUGH BEFORE PLAYING

 ### Setup
-Setup goes here

 Setup all the blinks you want to play with in a cluster.
 When the game is loaded up, all the blinks will be white.
 Click a blink to cycle between the 3 team colors and triple click it if you want to switch it back to white. **If it is on a team color, we will call this a slider blink.
-If it is not, this is a spinner.** After the team blinks have been selected, keep them connected to the cluster and double click any blink in the cluster.
+If it is not, this is a spinner.** After the team blinks have been selected, keep them connected to the cluster, position them to the outside, and double click any blink in the cluster.

 This will then switch to a jackpot selection mode.
 Here, click on a blink that is off to turn it into a jackpot blink and click again if you want to turn it off.
 If you are playing somebody, make sure you both agree on the placement of the jackpot blink.
-Then double click a blink in the back that will not get hit.
+Then double click a blink in the back that will not get hit (towards the back).
 There is a weird bug that I am still working out and in order for the game to properly reset, click a blink in the back to make sure it can reset.

 ### Gameplay